gkpln3/Sand/README.md

 ```
 $ sand config -DDEBUG=True
 ```
-Or use a YAML file. (not implemented yet)
+Or use a YAML file.
 ```yaml
 # sand.yaml
 DEBUG: True